IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 IP phones come in a variety of types and appearances.
 They are also based on different operating systems.

-Desk IP phones look and behave just like traditional analog office phones, although they use VoIP technology.
+Desk IP phones look and behave like traditional analog office phones, although they use VoIP technology.

 The conference phone has two or more microphones to serve more attendees in the conference room.
 It can connect participants situated in three or more different locations.